gxf1212/notes/README.md

 I am a graduate student in biophysics in ZJU.
 This site shows some of my notes on Linux \& softwares, molecular dynamics simulation tutorials \& experiences, and notes on core courses.

-> You may notice that TOCs in sidebar and navigating bar are generally the same.

 I'm just too lazy to make things clear, so these are just what I wrote when I learned.
 Maybe it's mainly for synchronizing notes 2333...

 ## TODO and plans